FRENCH REPUBLIC

 Credit: These drawings are based on images and information contributed to FOTW by Ivan Sache.

-Commanding General of the Artillery or Engineers of an Army
+Commanding General • Artillery or Engineers of an Army

-Left: Commander of the Cavalry Brigade of an Army Corps
+Commander • Cavalry Brigade of an Army Corps

-Right: Commander of the Artillery Brigade of an Army Corps
+Commander • Artillery Brigade of an Army Corps

 icon43.gif (383 bytes)